-There are lots of ways to pay for your gap year, including:
+There are plenty of ways to pay for your gap year, including:

-- selling items you no longer need online or at a car boot sale;
+- selling items you no longer need either online or at a car boot sale

-- taking a bank loan or borrowing from family and friends.
-You need to find out how much interest you'll pay and the deadline for repayment.
+- taking out a bank loan or borrowing from family and friends.

-If you have any regular payments such as monthly standing orders or direct debits, make sure you finish paying for these before you leave or that you have enough money in your account to cover all outgoings while you're away.
+If you have any regular payments such as monthly standing orders or direct debits, make sure you finish paying for these before you leave.
+Alternatively, check that you have enough money in your account to cover all outgoings while you're away.

-To make sure you save as much money as possible you'll need to keep track of each pound.
-So whenever you go to buy something think about what the same amount of money would get you on your gap year, e.g. £1 will buy you lunch in Thailand while £3 will buy you a night's accommodation in India.
+Budgeting is important to keep track of what you're spending, even before you set off on your travels.
+Whenever you go to buy something in the shops, consider what the same amount of money would get you on your gap year - for example, £1 will buy you lunch in Thailand, while £3 will buy you a night's accommodation in India.

 4. Book your travel

 If you're heading to Europe then an Interrail pass might be the right choice.
-If you intend on travelling within one country by train then the One Country Pass is your best option.
-Prices start from £29 and there are 28 countries to choose from.
-For those who want to travel across a number of European countries there's the Global Pass, which gives you access to 30 countries and prices start at £136.
+If you intend on travelling within one country by train, the One Country Pass is your best option.
+Prices start from £47 and there are 31 options in total to choose from.
+For those who want to travel across a number of European countries, there's the Global Pass.
+This gives you access to 30 countries and prices start at £192.

-Those heading further afield should consider a round the world ticket, which allows you to tick off all your must see places in one trip.
-Many companies have tried and tested routes but you can also plan your own route; you'll just need to decide where you want to go and how long you can spend in each place.
-Expect to pay on average around £1,200 for a round the world ticket.
+For those heading further afield, you should consider a round the world travel ticket, which allows you to tick off all your must-see places in the one trip, lasting up to 12 months.
+Specialist companies such as STA Travel and Trailfinders offer a selection of tried and tested routes, but you can also plan your own journey; you'll just need to decide where you want to go and how long you wish to spend in each place.
+Expect to pay upwards of £1,300 for a round the world ticket.

-- Healthcare - visit the doctor for vaccinations (some up to a year ahead).
-You will also need malaria tablets, medical tests/chest x-rays to work in some countries.
+- Healthcare - visit the doctor for vaccinations within plenty of time, as they may need to be administered up to a year ahead.
+You will also require medical tests (x-rays) or certain medication (malaria tablets) to work in some countries.
 Get a European Health Insurance card (EHIC) if you're a European travelling in Europe.

-- Travel insurance - check that you've got adequate coverage, e.g. adventure travel insurance if climbing or bungee jumping.
+- Travel insurance - check that you've got adequate coverage - for example, adventure travel insurance if climbing or bungee jumping.

-- Passport - make sure that it's valid for the duration of your trip (some visas require your passport to be in date for additional time after you plan to leave).
+- Passport - make sure that it's valid for the duration of your trip.
+Also, some visas require your passport to be in date for even longer after you plan to leave.

 - Visas - apply for tourist and working holiday visas.
-You need to check specific embassies for information on how far in advance they need to be bought and how long they last for.
+You need to check specific country embassies for information on how far in advance they should be purchased and how long they last for.

-- Prepare for a culture shock - read up on the country's religion, culture and customs, chat to other travellers/check online guides and forums.
+- Prepare for a culture shock - read up on the country's religion, culture and customs, speak to other travellers and check relevant online guides and forums.

 6. What to buy before you go

-- a rucksack that fits and won't hurt your back (a good weight is between 10-12kg).
-Pack it and try walking around with it on for several hours;
+- a rucksack that fits and won't hurt your back (a good weight is between 50 and 65 litres, but don't go above 70 litres).
+Pack it and try walking around with it on for several hours

-- limited clothing as you can buy items there;
+- limited clothing, as you can buy items while you're there

-- accommodation for the first few nights; try Hostelworld.com, HostelBookers, Hostelling International.
+- accommodation for the first few nights -try Hostelworld.com, HostelBookers, Hostelling International and StudentUniverse.

 7. Plan for your return

-After having such a great time on your gap year you'll need to make sure you have plans in place to avoid the post-holiday blues.
+After having such a great time on your gap year, you'll need to make sure you have plans in place to avoid post-holiday blues:

 - Make sure you keep money aside for a return flight home, plus money for rent and living costs while you're looking for a job.
-You will need to be back in the UK for at least three months before you can claim Jobseeker's Allowance (JSA).
+You'll need to be back in the UK for at least three months before you can claim Jobseeker's Allowance (JSA).

 - Find time on your gap year to update your CV with the relevant skills, jobs and experience from your time away.
-This means on your return you should be able to apply for jobs straight away, but remember to tailor it to each company and job.
+This means that on your return you should be able to apply for jobs straight away, but remember to tailor each application to the specific job and company.

-- To stop you from getting depressed it's also a good idea to have something lined up to look forward to.
-This could be an internship with a company you're interested in working for or a course to develop your skills or knowledge of a topic.
+- So you don't feel down, it's also a good idea to have something lined up to look forward to.
+This could be an internship with a company you're interested in working for, or a course to develop your skills or knowledge of a topic.